PILLAR

 What problem are we solving?

 Currently, IEPs are a haphazard combination of different files and scanned papers that are difficult to collate and process holistically.
+Pillar is a centralised platform where those involved can better manage IEPs.
+This will in turn mean the student’s needs are better handled.

 Workshops & Research